ministryofjustice/security-guidance/policies/secure-email-transfer-guide.md

 | Supplementary Email Solutions | CJSM |

 ## Cloud email solutions
-Cloud email solutions that are configured to the [government secure standard](https://www.gov.uk/guidance/securing-government-email) should provide assurance and confidence for the exchange of information.
+These are cloud email solutions that are configured to the [government secure standard](https://www.gov.uk/guidance/securing-government-email), Technical Users should ensure that such systems provide assurance of compliance to this standard and confidence for the exchange of information.

 ## Google mail

-Gmail uses Transport Layer Security (TLS) to automatically encrypt your incoming and outgoing emails but this only works if the email providers of both the sender and the recipient always use TLS.
+Gmail uses Transport Layer Security (TLS) to automatically encrypt incoming and outgoing emails but this only works if the email providers of both the sender and the recipient always use TLS.
-If required you can also enable S/MIME encryption by contacting the Operational Security Team.
+If required, S/MIME encryption can be enabled by contacting the Operational Security Team.

 ## Office 365

 By default, all emails in Office 365 are sent using Opportunistic TLS.
 If a TLS connection cannot be established, the message will be sent in plain text using Simple Mail Transfer Protocol (SMTP).
-However, you can contact the Operational Security Team if you always want TLS applied, in which case certificate verification is required whenever mail is sent from a third party to the MoJ.
+If TLS must always be applied, contact the Operational Security Team.
+In this configuration, certificate verification is required whenever mail is sent from a third party to the MoJ.

 Outlook supports two other encryption options:

-1. S/MIME encryption - to use S/MIME encryption, the sender and recipient must have a mail application that supports the S/MIME standard - outlook supports the S/MIME standard, and
+1. S/MIME encryption - to use S/MIME encryption, the sender and recipient must have a mail application that supports the S/MIME standard - Outlook supports the S/MIME standard, and
 2. Office 365 Message Encryption (Information Rights Management) - to use Office 365 Message Encryption, the sender must have Office 365 Message Encryption configured.

 Microsoft currently provides additional tools to [secure information via email](https://www.microsoft.com/en-us/microsoft-365/blog/2018/04/05/defend-yourself-from-cybercrime-with-new-office-365-capabilities/).

-If you require either of these additional encryption methods, please contact the [Operationalsecurityteam@justice.gov.uk](mailto:Operationalsecurityteam@justice.gov.uk).
+If either of these additional encryption methods is required, please contact the [Operationalsecurityteam@justice.gov.uk](mailto:Operationalsecurityteam@justice.gov.uk).

 ## Criminal Justice Secure Mail